NCAR/climate-primer-water/doc/ch5_attribution.rst

-*Attribution Methods: Attribution of observed climate change to anthropogenic forcing –* Here, regional-scale attribution is the process of evaluating the relative contributions of multiple causal factors (or drivers) to regional climate change.
+*Attribution Methods: Attribution of observed climate change to anthropogenic forcing –* Here, regional-scale attribution is the process of evaluating the potential contributions of multiple causal factors (or drivers) to regional climate change.
 Specific regional conditions and responses may simplify or complicate attribution on those scales.
 In general, regional climate variations are larger than the global mean